Elimination distance to bounded degree on planar graphs: Introduction

-\begin{theorem}[Main result] There is an algorithm that for a $K_5$-minor-free input graph~$G$ with $n$ vertices and integers $k$ and $d$, decides in time $f(k,d)\cdot n^c$ whether $G$ belongs to $\Cc_{k,d}$, where $f$ is a computable function and $c$ is a constant. \end{theorem}
+\begin{theorem}[Main result] There is an algorithm that for a $K_5$-minor-free input graph~$G$ with $n$ vertices and integers $k,d$, decides in time $f(k,d)\cdot n^c$ whether $G$ belongs to $\Cc_{k,d}$, where $f$ is a computable function and $c$ is a constant.